NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 This table contains the following columns:

-* Category: Category of the Entity (Clinical, Biospecimen, Experiment Data).
+* Category: category of the entity (clinical, biospecimen, experiment Data).
-* Type: Type of entity (based on Data Dictionary).
+* Type: type of entity (based on Data Dictionary).
-* Count: Number of occurrences of an entity associated with the case.
-Clicking on the count will open a list listing those entities within the Browse page.
+* Count: number of occurrences of an entity associated with the case.
+Clicking on the count will open a window listing those entities within the Browse page.

 #### Hierarchy